 What Naval Vessels Were Constructed at the Philadelphia Naval Shipyard During WWII?

 The Philadelphia Naval Shipyard constructed and repaired numerous military vessels during World War II.
 These vessels represented the most advanced naval technology of their era.
-Without exception, all major naval vessels constructed during this period incorporated extensive asbestos materials throughout their structures.
+Without exception, all major naval vessels constructed during this period incorporated extensive ACM throughout their structures.

 The shipyard constructed multiple classes of destroyers, including Fletcher-class and Gearing-class vessels.
 These ships served throughout both Atlantic and Pacific theaters.
-Each destroyer contained hundreds of tons of asbestos insulation, pipe wrapping, and fire-resistant materials.
-Hundreds of workers participated in each vessel's construction, each receiving substantial asbestos exposure.
+Each destroyer contained hundreds of tons of ship insulation, pipe wrapping, and fire-resistant materials.
+Hundreds of workers participated in each vessel's construction, each receiving substantial toxic exposure.

 The shipyard also constructed light and heavy cruisers, including Baltimore-class vessels.
-These larger warships required even more extensive asbestos applications for compartment protection, propulsion system insulation, and fire-resistant coatings.
-Cruiser construction involved multi-year projects with thousands of worker-exposures to asbestos materials.
+These larger warships required even more extensive ACM applications for compartment protection, propulsion system insulation, and fire-resistant coatings.
+Cruiser construction involved multi-year projects with thousands of worker-exposures to these hazardous materials.

 Philadelphia Naval Shipyard repaired damaged naval vessels throughout WWII.
 Fleet repair operations involved removing damaged insulation, replacing components, and reconstructing damaged systems.
-Repair workers experienced acute asbestos exposure during demolition and reconstruction activities.
-The shipyard handled numerous damaged vessels throughout the war, continually exposing workers to asbestos throughout repair operations.
+Repair workers experienced acute ACM exposure during demolition and reconstruction activities.
+The shipyard handled numerous damaged vessels throughout the war, continually exposing workers to the fibers throughout repair operations.
+Many of these same vessels cycled through other East Coast facilities such as the Charleston Naval Shipyard, where military and civilian workers faced similar asbestos exposure.

 The shipyard constructed submarines, minesweepers, landing craft support vessels, and other specialized military vessels.
-Each represented unique asbestos applications reflecting their specific operational requirements.
-All contributed to the extraordinary cumulative asbestos exposure experienced by the 40,000-person workforce.
+Each represented unique ACM applications reflecting their specific operational requirements.
+All contributed to the extraordinary cumulative toxic exposure experienced by the 40,000-person workforce.

 When Did Philadelphia Naval Shipyard Close and Transition to Civilian Use?